apheleia/TFT-Billboard/README.md

 A patch to use with a 2.4” TFT screen and an arduino microcontroller to display digital adverts, like on a digital billboard.

+For a complete tutorial, see my blog post at http://apheleia.me/how-to-create-a-miniature-billboard/

 ## Setup
 Two constants are set at the top of the patch for setting up your project.
 ```C